The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: A Typology of Apportionment Methods

 \subsection{Divisor Methods}

-Quota methods are based on rounding the exact quotas $q_s = {p_s}/{\Dbar}$ calculated using the standard divisor $\Dbar$ but adjusting the rounding procedure depending on some prioritization rule.
+Quota methods are based on rounding the exact quotas $q_s = {p_s}/{\Dbar}$ calculated using the standard divisor $\Dbar$ but possibly adjusting the rounding procedure depending on some prioritization rule to ensure all constraints are satisfied.
 In contrast, \textit{divisor methods} \cite{balinski_young:1982,lauwers:2005,agnew:2008} instead use a fixed rounding method for all states, but adjust the divisor as necessary to achieve the target House size.

 Given some modified or ``sliding'' divisor $D$ which can differ somewhat from the standard divisor $\Dbar$, we first define $Q_s = {p_s}/{D}$ for $s = 1, \dotsc, S$, referred to as the modified quotas, pseudo-quotas, or else \textit{quotients}.\footnote{We will follow the latter convention, to avoid confusion with the exact state quotas.} These quotients are then rounded up to $\cQ$ or down to $\fQ$ based on the adopted rounding rule (and replaced if necessary by a prescribed lower or upper bound if the results would otherwise lie outside the mandated range), then $D$ may be adjusted and the process repeated until the total number of seats thereby assigned is exactly equal to some predetermined target.
+This clever technique of a sliding divisor was introduced by W.F.\ Willcox, so is sometimes called a ``Willcox divisor.''

 In a traditional divisor method, the output of the rounding rule for each state depends only on the value of $Q_s = p_s/D$ for that state itself.
 In a so-called generalized divisor method, the rounding function can also depend parametrically on the total number of states $S$ and/or the total House size $R$---but not directly on the populations of other states.
 Either type will be referred to as a divisor rule here.